baehyunsol/Sodigy/spec.md

 ## Pattern Matchings

 Sodigy has a very flexible and expressive pattern matching system.
 The syntax resembles that of Rust.
+The biggest difference is that you have to put a dollar sign (`$`) in front of a name to bind a name.

 Use `match` keyword to match a pattern.
 The keyword is followed by a value, and curly braces.
 The curly braces contain match arms.